pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 > This is the script we developed in [Step 2](/tutorials/integrations/otel/#write-the-pxl-script) with a few modifications:

-> - We've changed the DataFrame's `start_time` argument to use `px.plugin.start_time`.
+> - We changed the DataFrame's `start_time` argument to use `px.plugin.start_time`.
 This value can be configured using the `Summary Window` field on this page.

-> - We've removed the `Endpoint` parameter.
+> - We removed the `Endpoint` parameter.
 We configured the plugin with this value in Step 3.

-> - We removed the `px.display()` call which was used to display the data in the Live UI when developing our script in the Scratch Pad.
+> - We removed the `px.display()` call on the last line.
+This was used to display the data in the Live UI when developing our script in the Scratch Pad.

-10. Select the `OpenTelemetry` option in the `Plugin` field.
+10. Select the `OpenTelemetry` option from the `Plugin` field drop-down menu.

 11. Click the `SAVE` button.